 University of Drag

-U Drag is a program led by local amateur and professional drag king and queen volunteer instructors that teach youth about the history and culture of drag, hair and makeup, costume design, building a drag persona, stage presence, and more!
-U Drag takes the art of drag out of the club seen and makes it an accessible form of positive self-expression for LGBTQ and allied youth.
-This 10-week program culminates in a U Drag showcase where participants can show off what they learned and educate the Dallas community about the art of drag as a form of self-expression for youth!
-Stay tuned for more details on 2019 University of Drag Program!
+U Drag is a 10-week program with weekly workshops facilitated by local drag performers and experts in the field to teach youth about the history and culture of drag, makeup theory and application, hair and costume design, building a drag persona, stage presence, and more!
+U Drag makes the art of drag an accessible form of positive self-expression for LGBTQ and allied youth.
+This program culminates in a U Drag showcase where participants can show off what they learned and educate the Dallas community about the art of drag being a positive form of self-expression for youth!
+The 2019 University of Drag program will kick off with a workshop on history and culture on Thursday February 21st.

 How do I get involved with Youth First?

 Youth First is a drop-in center and all programs and activities are FREE to LGBTQ and allied youth.
-You do not need to pre-register or let us know you are coming; you can simply show up to any of our weekly programming that is listed on our monthly calendar.
+You do not need to pre-register or let us know you are coming; you can simply show up to any of our weekly programs that are listed on our monthly calendar.

 What if my parents won't drive me to Youth First?